Kevin1192/harmonium-doc-improve/README.md

 ```
 The hypelink on `here` directs users to page not found.

-Fix: replace the link with the one on side Nav that's working properly.
+* Fix: replace the link with the one on side Nav that's working properly.

+####  3. suggestions on issue 3:

+###### Personal experience: Without realizing the logo redirects you to the Installation and Setup page, I had to resort to the instructions on Github and NPM to find the information.

+* Fix: Add a direct link of the Setup page to the side Nav.